-- Clean your commercial ice machine every 6 months
+- Clean your commercial ice machine every six months

 - Replace water filter twice a year

-A new water filter which is clean and purified helps to produce the purest ice for you.
-You must try to replace your water filter every six months to get the best ice which tastes fresh too.
+A new water filter that is clean and purified helps to produce the purest ice for you.
+You must try to replace your water filter every six months to get the best ice that tastes fresh too.

 - Check your ice machine every week